 Get the right equipment adapted to your technical level and physical conditions.
 To limit risks, ensure a good adjustment of ski bindings.
 Wear authorized equipment and seek professional advice.

-Effort, high altitudes and the sun are factors to be considered.
+The effort, high altitudes and the sun are factors to be considered.
 Do not underestimate them.
 It is important to warm up before the activity, measure your effort and properly hydrate.

 It's great to wear a helmet.
 The head is one of the most exposed parts in sliding sports.
 It is important to wear ski goggles and sunglasses on the snow, as UV rays may damage your eyes.
 Taking out an insurance policy would be an advantage.
 No one should ski or snowboard alone.